 The sound is also less than impressive, though the problem is equally as trivial despite being more obvious.
 The voice acting, which makes up the bulk of the noise you'll be hearing, feels a little...amateur at first.
 You'll warm up to it after a while, and the main characters actually have pretty good VAs.
 But some of the minor characters, especially the ones in the first scene of the game, deliver lines in a way that screams "Youtube Original Series."
 Like I said, it'll grow on you, just expect the occasional poor line delivery (it should be noted that voices can be turned off).
 The only real disappointment of the sound (and the whole game, really, unless you count the puzzles) is the music.
 What's there is good, but there are twenty something tracks and it feels like there are only ever six or seven.
 They come in rarely and randomly, and most are between half a minute and two minutes in length.
 So basically, music is uncommon, fleeting, and short.
 The silence (or, for one of the characters, the pelting of the rain) can be quite mood fitting at times, but more use of the tracks could only have improved the game.

-Gameplay: 8.5/10 The gameplay in Gemini Rue is superb.
+Gameplay: The gameplay in Gemini Rue is superb.
 Simple (and subsequently accessible), fun, and engaging, the wonderful merging of combat and puzzle solving elements only makes it better.
 As an extra bonus, the game really makes you feel capable as a player/character, so that's good too.
-Great gameplay.

-Sound: 6/10 Probably the worst aspect of the game.
+Sound: Probably the worst aspect of the game.
 Which is not to say that it's bad, but the voice acting got off to a shaky start and the music should have been incorporated more.
 The voice acting quickly picks up and stabilizes, and the music that is used is quite fitting, but it could definitely be better.
-Still, above average sound.

-Game Rating: 8.5/10 Look, I'm running out of ways to say "Gemini Rue is a great game, play it."
+Overall: Look, I'm running out of ways to say "Gemini Rue is good, play it."
 The combat sets it apart from other adventure games and is good enough to satisfy gamers who aren't normally fans of the genre.
 Many of the puzzles are easy, but a good number are tricky enough to make you pick your brain for a while and the lower difficulty keeps the story moving at a steady pace.
-If you like adventure games, neo-noir stories, Cowboy Bebop (there are tons of references to it in the game), or accessibility, then this is the game for you.
+If you like adventure games, neo-noir stories, and/or Cowboy Bebop (there are tons of references to it in the game), then this is the game for you.

 Got feedback?
 Complaints, arguments, suggestions, requests, or whatever else, I read it all, so leave a comment!